Foundation By Laws

 VII.
 Seal

-The corporate seal of the Foundation, if any, shall be in such form and bear such inscription as may be adopted by resolution of the Board of Directors, or by usage of the officers on behalf of the Foundation.
+The corporate seal of the Foundation, if any, shall be in such form and bear such inscription as may be adopted by resolution of the Board, or by usage of the officers on behalf of the Foundation.

 VIII.
 Indemnification of Officers, Directors, Employees and Agents